AdobeDocs/pass.en/help/authentication/iostvos-sdk-api-reference.md

   >[!NOTE]
   >
   >The actual User Metadata available to a Programmer depends on what an MVPD makes available.
-This list will be expanded as new metadata is made available and added into the Adobe Pass authentication system.
+This list will be expanded as new metadata is made available and added into the Adobe Pass Authentication system.

 **Callbacks triggered:** [`setMetadataStatus:encrypted:forKey:andArguments:`](#setMetaStatus)